Ethiopia – Dec 21-Jan 7, 2023

 Borders: Djibouti-Ethiopia, Eritrea-Ethiopia

-The long drive went through an amazing variety of terrain on initially on good pavement, then a concrete highway constructed by the Chinese to access the salt.
-The concrete ended just past a cement plant (with Chinese characters) and we entered a area of ah-ah lava – very rough broken ground and slow going for about 20 km.
+The long drive went through an amazing variety of terrain initially on good pavement, then a concrete highway constructed by the Chinese to access the salt.
+The concrete ended just past a cement plant (with Chinese characters) and we entered an area of ah-ah lava – very rough broken ground and slow going for about 20 km.
 The road started again on an incredible raised bed with intermittent constructed cement culverts.
-The cement road bed was intermittent with one lane finished, occasionally two lane and often detours around areas of construction.
+The cement roadbed was intermittent with one lane finished, occasionally two lanes and often detours around areas of construction.
 There were immense lava fields most pua-pua lava.
 A few mountains were in the distance.
-We stopped at an area of sand and wind blowing the sand covering everything.
+We stopped at an area of sand and the wind blew the sand covering everything.
 It was a mistake to get out as we were immediately covered in the fine grit.
 Then there was an immense flat with many braided roads and fast driving.

 We slept on wood bed frames and mattresses.
 I was very comfortable with my silk sleep sheet and bag but it was warm most of the night.